Template Variables

 What if the variable doesn't exist?

-If you try to send an undefined variable, Hoory will show a warning message.
+If you try to send an undefined variable, Hoory AI will show a warning message.

 How to add fallback text?